Nikola Kalinić (basketball): Crvena zvezda

-On July 21, 2014, Kalinić signed a three-year contract with Crvena zvezda.
+On 21 July 2014, Kalinić signed a three-year contract with Crvena zvezda.
 In his debut EuroLeague season, he averaged 9.2 points, 3.9 rebounds and 2 assists per game, over 24 games played.
 In his first season with the club, he won a triple crown, winning the Serbian League, Serbian Cup, and ABA League.

 Fenerbahçe

-On July 31, 2015, Crvena zvezda announced that Kalinić moved to Fenerbahçe, for a buyout amount of €1 million euros.
-On August 12, 2015, Fenerbahçe officially announced that Kalinić had signed a two-year contract, with the option of an additional year.
+On 31 July 2015, Crvena zvezda announced that Kalinić moved to Fenerbahçe, for a buyout amount of €1 million euros.
+On 12 August 2015, Fenerbahçe officially announced that Kalinić had signed a two-year contract, with the option of an additional year.

 In his first season with the team, Kalinić won the Turkish Cup title, in a 67–65 win over Darüşşafaka.
 Fenerbahçe also reached the finals game of the 2016 Euroleague Final Four, but fell short of winning the EuroLeague championship, after an overtime 96–101 loss to CSKA Moscow.
 Over 29 EuroLeague games played that season, he averaged 4.6 points and 3.3 rebounds per game.
 At the end of the season, Fenerbahçe also won the Turkish League championship.

-On July 7, 2017, Kalinić re-signed with Fenerbahçe for three more seasons.
+On 7 July 2017, Kalinić re-signed with Fenerbahçe for three more seasons.
 In the 2017–18 EuroLeague season, Fenerbahçe made it to the 2018 EuroLeague Final Four, the club's fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid, by a score of 80–85 in the finals game.
 Over 19 EuroLeague games played that season, he averaged 5.5 points, 1.6 rebounds and 1.2 assists per game.

 Valencia

-On July 18, 2020, Kalinić officially moved to Spanish EuroLeague club Valencia on a one-year contract.
+On 18 July 2020, Kalinić officially moved to Spanish EuroLeague club Valencia on a one-year contract.

 Return to Crvena zvezda

-On July 15, 2021, Crvena zvezda announced that they had signed with Kalinić.
-On April 27, 2022, Kalinić was selected the 2021–22 ABA League MVP.
+On 15 July 2021, Crvena zvezda announced that they had signed with Kalinić.
+On 27 April 2022, Kalinić was selected the 2021–22 ABA League MVP.
 The club won ABA League, Serbian League, and Serbian Cup in the 2021–22 season.

-Barcelona
+FC Barcelona

-On July 12, 2022, Kalinić signed a two-year deal with FC Barcelona, after an agreement was also reached between Barcelona and Valencia concerning his Spanish league contract rights.
+On 12 July 2022, Kalinić signed a two-year deal with FC Barcelona, after an agreement was also reached between Barcelona and Valencia concerning his Spanish league contract rights.

+Third stint with Crvena zvezda

+On 21 June 2024, Kalinić signed a three-year deal with Crvena zvezda.